SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/howto/register-idp.md

 ![image62fbl.png -screenshot][img8]

-Primary domain registration complete!
+Primary domain registration is complete!

-After registering the IdP, existing password users has to sign in once to SuperOffice, to [complete the transition][3] from password to IDP for their accounts.
+After registering the IdP, existing password users have to sign in once to SuperOffice, to [complete the transition][3] from password to IDP for their accounts.

 ## Register additional domains